SriSumanth1996/swarm_agent_bitsom_orientation/README.md

 ## Project Context

-Scenario Swarm was created for BITSoM-related use and includes BITSoM-specific branding in the current interface.
+Scenario Swarm was created for classroom and tutoring use at BITSoM.

-The source code is licensed under the MIT License, but BITSoM names, logos, visual identity, and institutional branding elements are not granted for reuse through this repository.

 ---